“Tell me, why did you leave your last job?”

 Example of a Good Answer

-This is tricky one — there are many reasons why you may not love a company.
-It could be that the culture isn’t right, you don’t have a great manager, or you questioned the company’s future.
+This is a tricky one — there are many reasons why you may not love a company.
+It could be that the culture isn’t right, you don’t have a great manager, or you question the company’s future.

 Is your company running some shady practices, treating people poorly, or running out of cash?
 Simply mention that you’re looking to go somewhere with better structure and a solid plan to achieve their goals in the future.

-This is your opportunity to tell the interview why you’re excited about them, their team, and their company.
+This is your opportunity to tell the interviewer why you’re excited about them, their team, and their company.

 Be careful to avoid badmouthing your old company no matter how rough the situation is.
 If you have a horror story, companies may wonder if you’ll end up saying the same thing about them.